pricemi115/homebridge-grumptech-volmon/README.md

 ## License

-Refer to [LICENSE.md](./LICENSE.md) for information regarding licensincg of this source code.
+Refer to [LICENSE.md](./LICENSE.md) for information regarding licensing of this source code.